WoltLab/docs.woltlab.com/docs/migration_wcf-21_php.md

 ## Breadcrumbs / Page Location

-{% include callout.html content="Breadcrumbs used to be added left to right, but parent locations are added from the bottom to the top, starting with the first ancestor and going upwards.
-In most cases you simply need to reverse the order." type="warning" %}
+!!! warning "Breadcrumbs used to be added left to right, but parent locations are added from the bottom to the top, starting with the first ancestor and going upwards.
+In most cases you simply need to reverse the order."

 Breadcrumbs used to be a lose collection of arbitrary links, but are now represented by actual page objects and the control has shifted over to the `PageLocationManager`.